 Bcc stands for “blind carbon copy” similar to “Cc”, with one difference, when you send an email to multiple users, the mail is visible to everyone receiving the email, which means you want your recipient to be in the loop knowing to everybody.

-By Default Microsoft Outlook does not provide the Bcc section to their users, you have to activate it manually.
+By default, Microsoft Outlook does not provide the Bcc section to their users, you must activate it manually.

 - Click New Mail >> Options >> Bcc